State Estimation Using Sparse DEIM and Recurrent Neural Networks: Conclusions

-\paragraph{Acknowledgments.} I am grateful to Zack Hilliard for help with setting up the numerical simulations for the Rayleigh--B\'enard convection.
 This work was supported by the National Science Foundation, the Algorithms for Threat Detection (ATD) program, through the award DMS-2220548.
+I am grateful to Zack Hilliard for help with setting up the numerical simulations for the Rayleigh--B\'enard convection.
+I would also like to thank Prof. Arvind Saibaba for his comments on an earlier version of this paper.